-9.5.4 Vibration of turbo-drives, turbo-generators and generators of diesel-generators (ICE-driven generators) with the capacity of 1000 to 2000 kW, measured on the bearing housings, is assumed permissible for categories A and B, when the root-mean square values of vibration rate and vibration acceleration do not exceed the values stated in Table 9.4.1 and in Fig. 9.5.4.
+9.5.4 Vibration of turbo-drives, turbo-generators and generators of diesel-generators (ICE-driven generators) with the capacity of 1000 to 2000 kW, measured on the bearing housings, is assumed permissible for categories A and B, when the root-mean square values of vibration rate and vibration acceleration do not exceed the values stated in Table 9.4.1.

-For the turbo-drives, turbo-generators and generators of diesel-generators with the capacity under 1000 kW the vibration standards for categories A and B are by 4 dB lower than the values stated in Table 9.4.1 and Fig. 9.5.4.
+For the turbo-drives, turbo-generators and generators of diesel-generators with the capacity under 1000 kW the vibration standards for categories A and B are by 4 dB lower than the values stated in Table 9.4.1.